 2. A grade of "C" or better in MATH 247, 361A‑B, 364A and 444, or their equivalents.
 Deficiencies will be determined by the Graduate Advisor.

-The regulations governing the master's degree are those in effect at the time of advancement to candidacy.
 In addition to University requirements, the student must have completed all prerequisite courses listed above with no grade less than "C".
 Students must have fulfilled the Graduation Writing Assessment Requirement (GWAR) and should file for Advancement upon completion of at least six units (and no more than nine units) on the Program, with at least a 3.0 GPA.
-Program of study must be approved by the appropriate Graduate Advisor, Department of Mathematics and Statistics Chair, Associate Dean in the College of Natural Sciences and Mathematics, and Dean of Graduate Studies.
+Program of study must be approved by the appropriate Graduate Advisor, Department of Mathematics and Statistics Chair, Associate Dean in the College of Natural Sciences and Mathematics or designee, and Dean of Graduate Studies.